 The numbers refer to the sub-assemblies in the AMT instruction sheet.

-3./4.
-The clear navigational deflector may be painted from inside, but the result does not look very good.
-Moreover, the prototype dish does not appear to be transparent anyway.
-The additional part holding the impulse engine does not fit well into the engineering hull, this is one of the very few places where the model can be improved with some putty.
+- The clear navigational deflector may be painted from inside, but the result does not look very good.
+Moreover, the dish on the studio miniature does not appear to be transparent anyway.
+The additional part holding the impulse engine does not fit well into the engineering hull; this is one of the very few places where the model can be improved with some putty.
 It is correct that the neck juts out a bit, as the pictures of the studio miniature show.
 Unfortunately I had filed it down to the saucer edge before I first saw the images.